 If you no longer have this document, you can get it using one of the two methods below.
 You can also call their support line at 1-888-442-4551 for help.

-After you’ve received the document using one of the methods below, scan and email it to us at firstname.lastname@example.org, or fax it to (816) 256-8471.
-Then we can certify your benefits if you are currently active in a term.
-You should receive your first benefits payment 1-2 months after that.
+After you’ve received the document using one of the methods below, scan and email it to us at email@example.com, or fax it to (816) 256-8471.
+Then we can certify your benefits to the VA if you are currently active in a term.
+You should receive your first benefits payment from the VA 1-2 months after that.

 If you have an eBenefits Level II account, you can: